DopplerHQ/secrets-fetch-action/README.md

 The action can be configured in two ways:

 * Service Token (recommended)
-* Personal Token with Project and Config
+* Service Account Token with Project and Config

 ### Service Token